MicrosoftDocs/powerapps-docs/powerapps-docs/user/import-data.md

 ### Limitations

-- Excel Import is not supported with Elastic tables
+- Excel Import is not supported with Virtual or Elastic tables

 ### See also